Rogue Mutant Metals Ultimate Dip Attachment Review (1 Year Later): Is It Really Worth $365?

 Iron & Lime Fitness

-P.S. - If you end up buying this bar and want to compare notes after a few months, hit me up.
+P.S. - If you end up buying this UDA and want to compare notes after a few months, hit me up.
 I'm always curious to hear how other lifters are programming with it and which positions they're finding most useful.

 Overall Rating: ★★★★★ (5/5)